puraminy/ArticleScraper/README.md

 If you want to colloberate on the project, you can clone the `nlplab` branch using `git` and then push the changes to this branch.
 Later, using pull requests changes will be merged to the `master` branch.
 To get started on using `github` please refer to: https://guides.github.com/activities/hello-world/

+You can also discuss issues and provide suggestions using the `Issues` section.